Homosexuality and the Church of Jesus Christ of Latter-day Saints: Criticism and controversies

-The church's policies and treatment of LGBT people has long been a source of controversy both inside and outside the church and a significant cause of disagreement and disaffection by members.
+The church's policies and treatment of LGBTQ people has long been a source of controversy both inside and outside the church and a significant cause of disagreement and disaffection by members.

 Among members

-A 2011 online survey of over 3,000 individuals who no longer believe church truth claims found that around ten percent would consider returning if (among several changes) LGBT persons were accepted and treated equally.
+A 2011 online survey of over 3,000 individuals who no longer believe church truth claims found that around ten percent would consider returning if (among several changes) LGBTQ persons were accepted and treated equally.
 Past leaders' teachings on reparative therapy and the origins of homosexuality have also been criticized.
+DezNat has been criticized for promoting homophobia and harassment against LGBTQ people, reflecting a broader pattern of bigotry within the movement.

 Among the public

-The controversial policies for LGBT persons has made an impression on the general public.
-A 2003 nationwide Pew Research Center survey of over 1,000 LGBT Americans found that 83% of them said the LDS Church was "generally unfriendly towards lesbian, gay, bisexual, and transgender people" surpassed only by "the Muslim religion" at 84%.
+The controversial policies for LGBTQ persons has made an impression on the general public.
+A 2003 nationwide Pew Research Center survey of over 1,000 LGBTQ Americans found that 83% of them said the LDS Church was "generally unfriendly towards lesbian, gay, bisexual, and transgender people" surpassed only by "the Muslim religion" at 84%.
 Additionally, in May 2008 a Georgia Tech gay-rights manual referred to the LDS Church as "anti-gay."
 After two students sued the school for discrimination, a judge ordered that the material be removed.

 Packer's address

 One general conference address later distributed as a pamphlet that generated controversy was Packer's "To Young Men Only" which condones an example of a male missionary who punched his missionary companion for making romantic advances with Packer stating, "Well, thanks.
 Somebody had to do it".
-Historians Michael Quinn and Rocky O'Donovan have argued these comments "essentially advocated anti-Gay violence", and that the church itself endorsed such behavior by continuing to publish Packer's speech in pamphlet form.
+Historians Michael Quinn and Connell O'Donovan have argued these comments "essentially advocated anti-Gay violence", and that the church itself endorsed such behavior by continuing to publish Packer's speech in pamphlet form.
 Former bishop David Hardy also condemned the pamphlet and other publications as promoting violence against gay people, and providing harmful misinformation to his gay son.
 In 1995, Oaks said, "Our doctrines obviously condemn those who engage in so-called 'gay bashing'—physical or verbal attacks on persons thought to be involved in homosexual or lesbian behavior".
 In 2016, the church ceased publishing the pamphlet, and removed it from the church website.